Skip to main content

 • monetization

-• “One of the best SF games in the franchise.
+• “One of the best Shadow Fight games in the franchise.
 Leaving nostalgia aside, this one is without a doubt the best game in terms of graphics and gameplay.
-Its only great downside is its way of monetizing: you always get offers in your face from the shop and most OP weapons or cosmetics are behind big paywalls.
-Everything aside, if this game had fewer microtransactions it would be a 10/10 instead of an 8.7/10.”
+Its only downside is its way of monetizing — you always get offers from the shop, and most OP weapons or cosmetics are behind big paywalls.
+If this game had fewer microtransactions, it would be a 10/10 instead of an 8.7/10.”

 • “The only minor downside is that some players might find the grind a bit long or the in-game monetization slightly intrusive, but it doesn’t take away from how enjoyable and polished the experience is.”